Rebolon/ngx-address-data-gouv/README.md

 * placeholder: of the input, default is empty
 * label: of the input, default is empty
 * id: of the input if you need one, default is like this 'ri-address-search-component-' + (new Date()).getTime();
-* uri: of the API in case you host your own server (cloned from https://github.com/etalab), default is the official uri https://api-adresse.data.gouv.fr
+* uri: of the API in case you host your own server (cloned from https://github.com/etalab), default is the official uri https://adresse.data.gouv.fr/api-doc

 ### Output

-* addressFound: the full address retreived from API with coordinates
+* addressFound: the full address retrieved from API with coordinates

 ### Sample

 ```
-<app-search-address (addressFound)="console.log($event)" width="500"></app-search-address>
+<ng-address-data-gouv-search(addressFound)="console.log($event)" label="Just fill the input with a french postal address: " width="500"></app-search-address>
 ```

 ### Extra infos